Getting Started

 pybacktrack.BACKTRACK_COLUMN_LITHOLOGY],

-# Might be an extra stratigraphic well layer added from well bottom to ocean basement...
+# Might be an extra stratigraphic well layer added from well bottom to basement...

 ammended_well_output_filename=amended_well_output_filename)